MikroElektronika/mikrosdk_click_v2/clicks/hallcurrent13/README.md

 err_t hallcurrent13_set_vref ( hallcurrent13_t *ctx, float vref );
 ```

-## Example Description

-> This example demonstrates the use of Hall Current 13 Click board by reading and displaying the input current measurements.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and logger.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */